+LIVE Park

+Strathard Planning Guidance

+LANDUSE AND RURAL DEVELOPMEI FRAMEWORK

+8. Sub-Area Strategies

+Introduction

 The Sub-Area Strategies set out the opportunities and issues set within four key sub-areas: The Forest, Aberfoyle (The Hub), Kinlochard, and finally Inversnaid and Stronachlachar.

 The maps show possible locations for development opportunities.
 These are suggested locations identified through engagement so far.
 They have not been subject to any formal assessment nor has formal landowner agreement been sought or agreed.

 It is important to note that the identification of these potential development sites will not preclude any future development brought forward outside this process - for example on alternative sites which will be considered within the context established in this draft framework.
 Any proposal would require to be considered through the formal planning application process, including consideration of any potential impacts on designated European sites.

-Each section describes the key characteristics and opportunities followed by a strategy map.

 The Forest

+Kinlochard

-Vision - The forest is a place with important woodland, wetland habitats and recreation opportunities for both the local communities of Strathard and Scotland to benefit from.
-Continuing a strong heritage of managing resources such as timber, the place provides clean air, habitat for wildlife, raw materials for use and livelihoods for people.
+Aberfoyle (The Hub) Each section describes the key characteristics and opportunities followed by a strategy map.
+LIVE Park Strathard Planning Guidance LANDUSE ANDRURAL DEVELOPMENT FRAMEWORK The Forest Vision The forest is a place with important woodland, wetland habitats and recreation opportunities for both the local communities of Strathard and Scotland to benefit from.
+Continuing a strong heritage of managing resources such as timber, the place provides clean air, habitat for wildlife, and livelihoods for people.
 The area offers watershed protection, prevents soil erosion and mitigates the impacts of climate change both locally and nationally.
 The area is recognised as a carbon sink, acting as green lungs for Scotland and climate adaptation assets.

-The forest area is dominated by the Queen Elizabeth Forest Park (established in 1953 and under the ownership-management of Forest and Land Scotland) and managed for commercial forestry and recreation.- There are a scattering of private properties including 16th Century Duchray Castle, thought to have been used as a hunting lodge by the Kings of Scotland.
+Strathard Planning Guidance DRAFT LAND USE AND RURAL DEVELOPMEI FRAMEWORK .
+At Key Characteristics The forest area is dominated by the Queen Elizabeth Forest Park established in 1953 and under the management of Forest and Land Scotland (FLS) for commercial forestry.
+FLS also develop renewable energy schemes, create and maintain trails and visitor facilities and conserve and enhance biodiversity.
+There are a scattering of private properties including 16th Century Duchray Castle, thought to have been used as a hunting lodge by the Kings of Scotland.
 From coppicing and fairies to Rob Roy, the area is steeped in history, and further information can be found here.

-The East Loch Ard, the Beinn Bhan and the West Loch Ard Land Management Plans (prepared by Forest and Land Scotland) set out how the forestry will be managed and restructured.
+The East Loch Ard, the Beinn Bhan and the West Loch Ard Land Management Plans (prepared by Forestry and Land Scotland5) set out how the forestry will be managed and restructured.
 This framework provides guidance on recreation and tourism development, conservation and natural flood management opportunities.
 In terms of natural flood management (NFM), the Duchray Water has already been a pilot area for wood debris dams and creating wetted areas as part of a trial.
 There are further opportunities to explore NFM solutions and enlarge the scheme.
 Forest and Land Scotland (FLS) is already exploring funding options for this.
 During the pandemic of 2020/21 the area was used heavily by visitors and car parks were overflowing at places including Milton and The Lodge at Aberfoyle.
-The main priority is to encourage visitors to leave their cars at home, or park in Aberfoyle, and explore the area by foot or bike to allow the forest to be a safe car free zone- with visitor infrastructure to support this type of use. -Gravelfoyle - which consists of waymarked routes for bike users of dirt and gravel trails and forest roads - will allow more visitors to feel safe in the forest.
-However, coordinated signage remains a key priority. -There is limited some scope for furthersensitive- tourism accommodation development mainly due to the main considerations would be vehicle access, conflicts with forestry operations, topography, protected and ancient woodland, and lack of servicing
+The main priority is to encourage visitors to leave their cars at home, or park in Aberfoyle, and explore the area by foot or bike to allow the forest to be a safe car free zone with visitor infrastructure to support this type of use.
+Gravelfoyle which consists of waymarked routes for bike users of gravel trails and forest roads - will allow more visitors to feel safe in the forest.
+However, coordinated signage remains a key priority.
+There is some scope for sensitive tourism accommodation and the main considerations would be vehicle access, conflicts with forestry operations, topography, protected and ancient woodland, and servicing (water, drainage).

-(water, drainage).

-Commented [KS2]: Remove photo of house.